 Extra supplies: Microwave, Water, Scissors, Optional: Cocktail Pick.

 Most of the Popin Cookin kits have English instructions, which you can find here.

-With this kit you create some adorable miniature desserts.
+With this kit, you create some adorable miniature desserts.
 It includes two biscuits to decorate and powders to create cakes, a pudding and yummy decorations for the desserts.
-You can use some of the wrapping as a ‘plate’, there are also several pictures showing some decorating varieties.
+You can use some of the wrappings as a ‘plate’, there are also several pictures showing some decorating varieties.